 Leather goods and outerwear

-We recently helped a US contemporary brand move cashmere production from a Chinese factory to a workshop outside Perugia.
+We recently helped a US contemporary brand move cashmere production from a Chinese factory to a factory outside Perugia.
 Unit cost rose 52 percent, but retail price moved from $285 to $495, and gross margin expanded from 58 to 71 percent.
 The Italian origin story carried the pricing power.

 What MOQs and FOB pricing should you expect from Italian factories?

 For founders launching a first collection, 150 units per style across 3 to 5 colors is a realistic plan.
-Anything below 100 typically requires a small family workshop willing to handle finishing for a larger house during off-peak weeks.
+Anything below 100 typically requires a small family factory willing to handle finishing for a larger house during off-peak weeks.
 Those relationships exist but require local introductions.

 MOQ reference table